2026 Federal Tax Credit + State Incentives Included

 File for the 30% tax credit correctly

 The ITC must be claimed on IRS Form 5695.
-It is a direct tax credit (not a deduction), meaning it reduces your tax bill dollar-for-dollar.
-If your credit exceeds your tax liability, you can roll it over to the next year.
+It is a direct tax credit, reducing your tax bill dollar-for-dollar.
+If your credit exceeds your liability, you can roll it over to the next year.

 🔋